Shanusingh530/Projects/README.md

 # Projects
-this is to highlight all my projects
+This is to highlight all my projects